craws/OpenAtlasDiscovery/README.md

 ```

 # Configuration

-Furthermore a running OpenAtlas instance with an activated
+Furthermore, a running OpenAtlas instance with an activated
 [API Module](https://demo.openatlas.eu/static/manual/tools/api.html)
 is required.
 The instance served needs to be configured (servers/url) in the